 Grapes are hand sorted by the family (plus a cousin, uncle and Stephen’s winemaker-girlfriend Lucy), the whites are pressed directly after harvest, the reds de-stemmed.
 Initially cold soaked, native- yeast fermentation starts naturally with gentle punch- downs, then pump-overs as temperatures rise, limiting extraction.
 Reds age in 10% to 30% new oak, depending on appellation, are racked after 12 months in 3000 Liter wood fudres, and settled in stainless steel vats before Estate Bottling unfined, course-filtered only if necessary.

-Crémant de Bourgogne, Brut NV OUT UNTIL SPRING 12.0% alcohol
+Crémant de Bourgogne, Brut NV Expected Back in July 12.0% alcohol

+Grown in the Cotes de Beaune from Champagne varietals of 60% Chardonnay, 35% Pinot Noir (+ 5% Aligoté).
+Fermented in neutral vessels, and aged 14 months in tirage before disgorgement, and addition of dosage of 10g/L dosage.
 Tasting Notes: “Crisp, racy and lively, a nose of flower petals, nutmeg, earth and cider, flavors of white peach and stone fruits, honey, minerals and toasted nuts.”
-Remarkable for the price.
+Remarkable at the price.
 500 cases.

 From three dry-farmed parcels on a steep 25% slope yielding 1-1.9 tons/acre.
-The 66 year-old vine fruit is aged 15 months in neutral barrels with no ML fermentation; the rest is stainless fermented with cold, slow malo-lactic conversion.
+The 67-year-old vine fruit is aged 15 months in neutral barrels with no ML fermentation; the rest stainless fermented with cold, slow malo-lactic conversion.
 No new oak.
-400 cases.
+NEW – Half Bottles

-Because these 34 year old vines are on shallow, rocky soil on a steep 20% slope in the coolest and highest elevation in Savigny (single Vineyard “Les Champons”), it has longer hang time, low yields under 2.25 tons/acre, produces small and concentrated grapes, and is the last Prieuré parcel picked.
+These 38 year old vines are on shallow, rocky soil on a steep 20% slope in the coolest and highest elevation in Savigny (single Vineyard “Les Champons”), with long hang time, yields under 2.25 tons/acre, small and concentrated grapes, and is the last Prieuré parcel picked.
+10% new oak.

-Grown on a sloping hillside vineyard, these 61 year old vines produce a tiny yield from the gravel and clay based soil.
-Aged in 20% new French Oak barrels.
-Only 175 cases made, 45 cases imported to the US.
+Larger scaled and more structured than the 1er Cru Les Lavieres, this expresses more robust fruit, darker color and tends more towards cherry and plum than strawberry and raspberry, delivered on a generous body with velvety textures.
+Grown on a sloping hillside vineyard, these 68 year old vines produce a tiny yield from the gravel and clay based soil.
+No new oak, and 20% used French Oak barrels.
+250 cases made, only 45 cases imported.